Davidson Wildcats men's basketball: 2008 NCAA tournament

 In 2008, Davidson defeated the Gonzaga Bulldogs, Georgetown Hoyas, and Wisconsin Badgers to advance to the Elite Eight.
 The Wildcats nearly made the Final Four, but lost to the eventual champion Kansas Jayhawks 59–57.
 Prior to their Sweet Sixteen matchup, the college's board of trustees supplied students with tickets, transportation and lodging for the Sweet Sixteen and Elite Eight games.
 Following the tournament, the Wildcats earned a number 9 ranking in the ESPN/USA Today poll.
 Stephen Curry, who has since become a two-time NBA MVP with the Golden State Warriors, was the leading scorer of this team.

 NIT results

-The Wildcats have appeared in nine National Invitation Tournaments.
-Their combined record is 3–9.
+The Wildcats have appeared in ten National Invitation Tournaments.
+Their combined record is 3–10.